tmobile/magentaA11y/_checklist-web/skip-link.md

 ### Group

-- Skip links should be the first perceivable elements in the page
+- Skip links must be the first perceivable elements in the page

 ### Focus